-Dr. Donald Harrison is a highly qualified and skilled foot and ankle surgeon (podiatrist).
+Dr. Donald Harrison is a board certified foot and ankle surgeon (podiatrist).
 After graduating from Temple University School of Podiatric Medicine, he completed a comprehensive three-year residency at Drexel University College of Medicine, with an emphasis on sports medicine, reconstructive surgery and diabetic limb salvage of the foot and ankle.
 Dr. Harrison then joined a prominent Maryland orthopedic group for a period of 4 years before starting the Foot and Ankle Institute of Maryland in 2015.
+He is a member of the American College of Sports Medicine (ACSM) as well as his National and State level podiatric medical associations APMA and MPMA, respectively.

 As a former NCAA Division 1 student-athlete and Junior Olympic National Champion in the steeplechase, Dr. Harrison has a true passion for working with athletes both in and out of the office.
 He serves as a consultant to several high schools and colleges and is on the Medical Staff for several track and field events around the region.
 He is currently assistant-head coach of St. John’s College High School in Washington D.C.
 He holds USATF level-one certification as a track and field coach, and he competes in USAT sanctioned triathlons.